 Figure 2b: the 30 month response rate among patients with baseline viremia above 8 logs is approximately 60% only.
 These findings need to be further discussed.

 These findings have been explored in the Discussion section.
-The relevant text is “”
+The relevant text is “Amongst patients with baseline HBV DNA >108 the CVS was only 67.5% compared to 92% for patients with baseline HBV DNA < 104.
+This is most likely explained by the high proportion of eAg positive cases (82%) in the high baseline DNA group compared to the low baseline DNA group (10.5%).”

 Kind regards